security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

 {% include lab_question.html question='What is the root certificate authority for ibm.com?' %}

-{% include lab_question.html question='What is the intermediary certificate authority?' %}
+{% include lab_question.html question='What is the intermediate certificate authority?' %}

+The purpose of an intermediate authority is the following:

+"Every publicly-trusted Certificate Authority (such as Let’s Encrypt) has at least one root certificate which is                 incorporated into various browser and OS vendors’ (e.g. Mozilla, Google) trusted root stores.
+This is what allows users who receive a certificate from a website to confirm that the certificate was issued by an organization that their browser trusts.
+But root certificates, by virtue of their widespread trust and long lives, must have their corresponding private key carefully protected and stored offline, and therefore can’t be used to sign things all the time.
+So every Certificate Authority (CA) also has some number of “intermediates”, certificates which are able to issue additional certificates but are not roots, which they use for day-to-day issuance" [(Let's Encrypt 2020)](https://letsencrypt.org/2020/09/17/new-root-and-intermediates.html).

 What are some of the other domains for which this certificate is valid?'
 In Firefox, these are listed under "Certificate Subject Alt Name."

 {% include lab_question.html question='What are some of the other domains for which the ibm.com certificate is valid?' %}

 For TLS X.509 certificates, the signature in the certificate is signed by the public key included in an intermediate or root certificate authority certificate (see figure below).
-An intermediary certificate, if any, is signed by the public key included in a root certificate.
+An intermediate certificate, if any, is signed by the public key included in a root certificate.
 The root certificate is signed using the public key in its own certificate (a self-signed certificate).
 Linking certificates in this way forms a certificate chain.

-{% include lab-image.html image='ssl-digicert-chain.png' %}
+{% include lab-image.html image='ssl-cert-chain.png' %}

-_Certificate chain image from [DigiCert](https://knowledge.digicert.com/solution/SO16297.html)_
+_Certificate chain image from [Wikipedia](https://en.wikipedia.org/wiki/Public_key_certificate)_

 {% include lab_question.html question="For IBM's certificate, what algorithm do they use for their public key?" %}
 {% include lab_question.html question="What is the keysize of their public key?" %}